SnootyMonkey/coming-soon/README.md

 What coming-soon can do
 -----------------------

-Some of the Fantastic Features:
+Here are just some of the Fantastic Features &tm;:

 * Captures: email, when they signed up, and what website they came from
 * All the text on the landing page can be configured in a simple config file